Brown-University-Library/hhoag_fmpro_explore_code/README.md

 Code we can use to experiment with parsing hall-hoag xml.

-All 'usage' notes below assume a virtual-environment has been activated.
+'Usage' notes below assume a virtual-environment has been activated.

 ---

-### convert_fmproxml_to_json.py
+## convert_fmproxml_to_json.py

 Converts exported filemaker-pro xml to json.